 Last update: September 20th, 2019 at 2:54 pm

-The Parana andUruguay rivers flow south through Argentina and along theArgentina-Uruguay border to empty into the Rio de la Plata and thesouthern Atlantic Ocean in this true-color Aqua MODIS image from January26, 2002.
-Because of the relative calm surface of the Rio and the angleof the Sun relative to the MODIS instrument.
+The Parana and Uruguay rivers flow south through Rio de la Plata, Argentina and along the Argentina-Uruguay border to empty into the Rio de la Plata.
+Also the southern Atlantic Ocean in this true-color Aqua MODIS image from January26, 2002.
+Therefore because of the relative calm surface of the Rio and the angleof the Sun relative to the MODIS instrument.

-Also visible is the city of Buenos Aires, Argentina’s capitaland one of the biggest cities in South America.
-Buenos Aires sits on theupper southern side of the Rio, very near the mouths of the Parana andUruguay rivers, and is visible as a large, spidery shaped gray patch.
+Also visible is the city of Buenos Aires, Argentina’s capita land one of the biggest cities in South America.
+Buenos Aires sits on the upper southern side of the Rio, very near the mouths of the Parana and Uruguay rivers, and is visible as a large, spidery shaped gray patch.

 Uruguay’s capital city, Montevideo, is also visible on the Rio,appearing as a spidery, though smaller, gray patch about parallel with Buenos Aires on a southern tip of Uruguay.
 It is just north of where the Rio’s current turns from coffee-brown to a black color.
 Although Rio de la Plata, Argentina have amazing weather and the green patchy landscape the weather can cause it to look different.